jeremyvlegros/jeremyvlegros/_posts/2023-05-19-about-me-building-my-dream-job.md

 - "#dream_jobs"
 ---

-Earning a living by building a recursive content publishing system around video games :
+I am building a system to earn a living around video games by :

 - registering what I do / how I do it
 - writing tools
 - automating my workflow with tools
 - publishing articles, software, tools
 - documenting all of the above
+- repeat

+Ultimately, the goal is to become proficient, pertinent, in content related to video games.